espressif/esp-idf-sbom-action/README.md

 # ESP IDF SBOM Vulnerability Scan Action

-This action scans manifest files with CPE info in repository for possible vulnerabilities.
+This action scans manifest files with CPE info in repository for possible vulnerabilities and optionaly sends message to a Mattermost channel.

 ## Secrets

 ## `SBOM_MATTERMOST_WEBHOOK`

-If the `SBOM_MATTERMOST_WEBHOOK` environment variable is set, a brief status message containing the job link will automatically be dispatched to the Mattermost webhook.
+If the `SBOM_MATTERMOST_WEBHOOK` environment variable is set and not null, a brief status message containing the job link will automatically be dispatched to the Mattermost webhook.
+Author of the message is set as `${GITHUB_REPOSITORY}@${INPUT_REF:-$GITHUB_REF_NAME}`, where `INPUT_REF` may be set via action inputs.

+## Inputs

+## `ref`

+Reference name.
+If not set `GITHUB_REF_NAME` is used by default.
+Can be used to explicitly set the reference in the Mattermost message user name.

 ## Outputs